 The killing of George Floyd is a tragedy, and it rightfully has become a national tragedy.
 It is not just understandable, it is expected that this act has stirred much outrage and grief regarding racism, and worse, hate.
 The circumstances of his killing—and that of too many other Black Americans—must finally serve as the catalyst to affect real change.
 We must not tolerate racial injustice; we must not tolerate hate.
 We must stand for love.

 We stand alongside our Black Employees, Customers, and communities whose voices will no longer be silenced.
 There is plenty of work to be done, but we are committed to doing our part to drive change.
 Our values, for all People, are based on the Golden Rule.
 Our Purpose is to connect People to what's important in their lives.
 What's happening in our nation is extremely important; it is a loud cry for us to listen, to see, and to truly understand.
 Then, we can and must do better.

 ...
 View more

 The Safety and well-being of our Employees and Customers, and all of our neighbors, families, and friends in the communities we serve, has always been our top priority.
 Never has that duty to serve been clearer than it is now.
 That is why we are making several changes to many of our procedures to employ stringent cleaning and Safety practices to support the health and wellness of our Employees and Customers.
 We’re calling this the Southwest® Promise.
-Our Southwest Promise includes using electrostatic anti-microbial spray treatments and disinfectants, cleaning aircraft between each flight, limiting the number of Passengers onboard, and changing our boarding process to promote personal space.
+Our Southwest Promise includes using electrostatic anti-microbial spray treatments and disinfectants, cleaning aircraft between each flight, and changing our boarding process to promote personal space.

 Learn more about the Southwest Promise and what it means when you are ready to travel.